Your rights if you are homeless

 Right to emergency help from the council

-Local councils have legal duties towards homeless people.
+Local councils have legal duties towards people who are homeless or threatened with homelessness.
 If you contact the council and you are homeless or in danger of losing your home in the next 56 days the council might have to help you.
 What help you are entitled to depends on your circumstances.
 In most cases the council will have to provide you with advice and help at an early stage.
 They may have to help you find a home, or in some situations, keep your current home.
 In other cases, the council may have a duty to make sure you are provided with a home.

 If the council has reason to believe you may be: